 Attorney General Announces Judicial Appointments

-Attorney General and Justice Minister Ross Landry has announced the appointment of two new judges to the family and provincial courts.
+Attorney General Michael Baker has announced the appointment of Jamie Campbell and Anne Derrick as judges to the provincial and family courts.

-They were recommended by the Advisory Committee on Provincial Judicial Appointments.
-Committee members include two members of the Nova Scotia Barristers' Society, judges of the provincial and family courts, one who may be a chief judge, and four members appointed by the Minister of Justice.
-The committee recommendations are based on criteria in the Guidelines for Provincial Judicial Appointments.
+Provincial court judges are required to have at least five years experience as a barrister of the Supreme Court of Nova Scotia, and must meet other criteria set by the Advisory Committee on Provincial Judicial Appointments.
+Committee members include two members of the Nova Scotia Barristers' Society, the chief judges of the provincial and family courts and four laypersons appointed by the minister of Justice.

 FOR BROADCAST USE: